Reasons why people on lower-incomes vote for Nigel Farage / Reform

 But the article presents their “diverse” explanations, without much interrogation.

 A sense of inequality / neoliberal deceit.
 They can see that their local area has deteriorated, compared to other areas, and that the deterioration is politically priced-in (somehow).
-Established politicians often won’t / cannot address the deterioration because of “market forces” - which is partly why they are regarded as dishonest - as the rich are exempt from the mythical market.
+Established politicians often won’t / cannot address the deterioration because of “market forces” - which is partly why they are regarded as dishonest - as the rich are largely exempt from the mythical market.

 Us humans are not evolved to live in such complicated societies.
 Too much change, too much information.